survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 ...
 ```

-If you build the project again (`npm run build`), the result should remain exactly the same.
+If you build the project again (`npm run build`), the vendor bundle should remain exactly the same while the application bundle changes due to the different kind of import.
 Webpack should pick up the unused code and shake it out of the project.

 The same idea works with dependencies that use the ES6 module definition.
 Given the related packaging standards are still emerging, it is possible you may have to be careful when consuming such packages.
 Webpack will try to resolve *package.json* `module` field for this purpose.
 See the *Consuming Packages* chapter for related techniques.